GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 The signals for platforms are named P, and signals for level crossings are named X. A consecutive number of signals is assigned for each type of signalling.

-Figure 10 shows the configuration of the RNA GUI application needed for this step of analysis.
+The configuration of the RNA GUI application needed for this step of the analysis is shown in Figure 10.

 ![Figure 10](config_3.PNG "Figure 10")